 Option Description Save Saves changes to the analysis file under its current file name or file extension Save as Saves the file with a different name If you open a file in the latest application that was created in an earlier application, the file assumes the file extension of the new application.
-See Saving a Data File on page 87 for information.
-Import/export ■ Imports or exports plate setup data to a CSV file Imports or exports plate setup data to a plate template file Exports visible data to a CSV file Exports amplitude, cluster, and linkage data Exports and prints the visible charts for the 2D plate layout Undo Enabled in the Plate Editor only, after you have made a change User Settings Allows you to restore your user preferences to the default settings and to show or hide color matrix change messages
+See Saving a Data File on page 99 for information.
+Import/export ■ Imports or exports plate setup data to a CSV file Imports or exports plate setup data to a plate template file ■ Exports visible data to a CSV file ■ Exports amplitude, cluster, and linkage data ■ Exports and prints the visible charts for the 2D plate layout Undo Enabled in the Plate Editor only, after you have made a change APF Tools Enabled only when an APF was used for the run For information, see Reanalyzing the Run File on page 118.
+User Settings Allows you to restore your user preferences to the default settings and to show or hide color matrix change messages